 The recruitment process creates a first impression of a company.
 The interviewers become ambassadors of the company.
 Pre and post-interview, candidates should be communicated with in a professional manner, synonymous with the company brand.
 Feedback should be given to candidates, whether good or bad.
 Many companies do not even offer closure to unsuccessful applicants, with some candidates left waiting for feedback weeks after an interview.

-Online platforms now exist, where candidates can communicate and leave reviews about company interview experiences.
+Online platforms now exist where candidates can communicate and leave reviews about company interview experiences.
 This can be a useful tool for a business.
 However, “a poor candidate experience can have a negative knock-on effect on the strength of an employer’s brand,” says CIPD.
 A negative review may put off a talented future candidate from applying.
 Effective communications and positive applicant experiences should therefore be sustained throughout the whole process.
-Follow up feedback should be offered, whether good or bad, to unsuccessful applicants in a professional manner.

 Retention and talent management